microsoft/seismic-deeplearning/docker/README.md

 ```bash
 scp hrnetv2_w48_imagenet_pretrained.pth <azureuser>@<azurehost>:/home/<azureuser>/seismic-deeplearning/docker/hrnetv2_w48_imagenet_pretrained.pth
 ```
-Once you have the model downloaded (ideally under the `docker` directory), you can proceed to build the Docker image.

-If you have saved the pretrained model in a different directory, make sure you replace `$PWD/hrnetv2_w48_imagenet_pretrained.pth` with the **absolute** path to the pretrained HRNet model.
-The command above will run a Jupyter Lab instance that you can access by clicking on the link in your terminal.
-You can then navigate to the notebook or script that you would like to run.

 ## Run the Docker image:

+Once you have the model downloaded (ideally under the `docker` directory), you can proceed to build the Docker image: go to the [Build the Docker image](#build-the-docker-image) section above to do so.

 Once the Docker image is built, you can run it anytime using the following command:
 ```bash
 sudo docker run --rm -it -p 9000:9000 -p 9001:9001 --gpus=all --shm-size 11G --mount type=bind,source=$PWD/hrnetv2_w48_imagenet_pretrained.pth,target=/home/username/seismic-deeplearning/docker/hrnetv2_w48_imagenet_pretrained.pth seismic-deeplearning
 ```

+If you have saved the pretrained model in a different directory, make sure you replace `$PWD/hrnetv2_w48_imagenet_pretrained.pth` with the **absolute** path to the pretrained HRNet model.
+The command above will run a Jupyter Lab instance that you can access by clicking on the link in your terminal.
+You can then navigate to the notebook or script that you would like to run.